Purdue Football: George Karlaftis partners with Chipotle

-Karlaftis played defensive end for Purdue last season and is expected to attend the NFL draft on April 28.
+Karlaftis played defensive end for Purdue in the previous three seasons and is expected to attend the NFL draft on April 28.

-Chipotle is also partnering with former Michigan defensive end Aiden Hutchinson and former Notre Dame safety Kyle Hamilton as part of the promotion.
+Chipotle is also partnering with former Michigan defensive end Aidan Hutchinson and former Notre Dame safety Kyle Hamilton as part of the promotion.

-Karlaftis’ chipotle order, which features triple steak, double white rice and light cheese, will be featured on the Chipotle app and website as a menu item starting Monday for a limited time.
+Karlaftis’ Chipotle order, which features triple steak, double white rice and light cheese, will be featured on the Chipotle app and website as a menu item for a limited time starting Monday.

-Getting draft-ready with the help of @ChipotleTweets.
-Take a look at my Unwrapped episode #chipotlepartner pic.twitter.com/YJUoEZAZtD— George Karlaftis III (@TheGK3) April 19, 2022

 As part of the partnership, Karlaftis sat down for an interview with Purdue alum Kelly Kitchel, a video of which was posted on twitter.